 Counseling Vs. Therapy

-The word “counseling” and the word “therapy” are oft used interchangeably to refer to the same or similar activities.
-They will refer to gathering in a group or pair to administer talk therapy to one or more patients.
+The word “counseling” and the word “therapy” are oft used interchangeably to refer to the same or similar clinical activity.
 However, these words have a distinct separation.
-Counseling focuses on short-term goals and includes advice-seeking.
+Counseling typically focuses on short-term goals and includes advice-seeking.
 It will look at the patient’s current anxieties and worries and seek to guide them on a healthy path to success.
-Counselors are always licensed and may themselves be Doctors.
-Often Psychology Doctors will put in hours as a first-step counselor in a location such as a school.
+Counselors are always licensed and may themselves have a medical degree or PhD.

-Therapy focuses on long-term growth and addresses dysfunctional thinking and behavioral modification.
-A therapist often uses talk therapy to serve their clients and there may also follow a formal diagnosis of mental illness, be that permanent or temporary.
-It will often begin with clearly stated therapy goals, and sessions will seek to establish cause and effect for behaviors and thinking.
+As opposed to counseling, therapy focuses on long-term growth and typically addresses dysfunctional thinking and behavioral modification.
+A therapist often uses talk therapy to serve their clients and there may also follow a formal diagnosis of a mental health condition.
+Therapy will often involve a plan of action with clearly stated therapeutic goals, and these sessions will seek to establish cause and effect for behaviors and thinking.

 There are benefits and drawbacks to both counseling and therapy.
-Therefore, the question of counseling vs. therapy is not of which one is better but which is appropriate for your need.
-Through Skype Counseling Therapy, you can determine what needs you have and which suits you best and can receive a range of services.
+Therefore, the question of counseling vs. therapy is not of which one is better, but rather which is appropriate for your mental health.
+Through online counseling therapy, you can determine the underlying reasons for roadblocks in your life or other needs you may have.
 Talk therapy, behavioral treatments, and formal referrals to in-person specialists are all possible with this service.

 What Is Counseling?

-We swim against a strong current through a sea of aggressive stimuli, demanding our attention.
+In life, we frequently swim against a strong current through a sea of intense stimuli, demanding our attention.
 Even before the development of social media and the internet, society has always needed counseling.
-The complexity of everyday living will always produce questions with answers that aren’t immediately obvious.
+The complexity of everyday living will inevitably produce questions with answers that are not immediately obvious.
 Therapy and counseling are important parts of society, and they both have their merits and drawbacks.
-Counseling has its place in workplace counselors’ employment in schools as guidance counselors and informal settings.
-Counseling is an appropriate first step when one has not been to therapy and suspected there are deeper issues.
-It can be used to recommend a therapist, or often the counselor can perform more long-term therapy depending on need if they have the necessary qualifications.
+Counseling has its place in the workplace and in schools as guidance counselors and informal settings.
+Counseling is an appropriate first step when one has not been to therapy and suspects there are deeper issues.
+Your counselor may a recommend a therapist, or often the counselor can perform more long-term therapy depending on need if they have the necessary qualifications.

-The benefit of counseling is that it requires little commitment, is short-term, and can be low-impact.
+Counseling is beneficial because it requires little commitment, is short-term, and can be low-impact.
 One also need not worry about the prescription of treatments and medication in this instance.
 Counseling is used to talk out issues and, often, patients can arrive at their healthy conclusions with a little introspection.
-When counseling doesn’t work, then long-term therapy may be recommended.
-The drawback of counseling is that said low commitment may lead to a patient’s lack of retainment.
+When counseling does not work or is not helping, then long-term therapy may be recommended.
+One drawback of counseling is that said low commitment may lead to a patient’s lack of retainment.
 The patient-counselor relationship is of utmost importance to effective mental health treatment, and in sessions designed for short-term exploration, that relationship may not develop to the level of trust and depth that is needed to resolve serious or long-term issues.

 We are the product of so much more than our immediate experiences.
-Every second of your life leading up to this point has informed everything about you, both physical and mental.
+Every second of your life leading up to this point has informed everything about you, both physically and mentally.
 Choices you make, choices made for you, and the choices of those around you all come together to make up who you are.
-The layers of self-care like an onion, and as you peel one layer, you find so many more to explore.
-If you stay on the outside, exploring the cause-and-effect of yesterday and tomorrow only, you won’t know yourself on a deeply personal level.
-If you dig too deep too fast, your onion will have a gaping hole in it, and you won’t be too familiar with any single layer.
+The layers of self can be likened to an onion, and as you peel one layer, you find so many more to explore.
+If you stay on the outside, exploring the cause-and-effect of yesterday and tomorrow only, you will not know yourself on a deeply personal level.
+If you dig too deep too fast, your onion will have a gaping hole in it, and you may find you are not familiar with any single layer.

 Therefore, therapy may be necessary.
 Deep-seated personality traits and mental illness that continually interfere with your life need nuanced and thorough understanding.
 Therapy is a discipline that seeks to, through careful examination, first understand the patient.
-When using Skype Counseling Therapy and in need of long-term solutions, your therapist will commit to developing a full client relationship with you.
-The hallmark of mental illness is that it tries to interfere with self-growth, and so the drawback is in the commitment.
-If a patient commits to treatment with a therapist that doesn’t work out for them, they may feel they’ve wasted their time.
-It is vital to match the right therapist and speak out if current therapy doesn’t seem to work.
+When using online counseling therapy that requires a long-term solutions, your therapist will commit to developing a full client relationship with you.
+The hallmark of mental illness is that it can interfere with self-growth, and so the drawback is in the commitment.
+If a patient commits to treatment with a therapist that does not work out for them, they may feel they have wasted their time.
+It is vital to match the right therapist and speak out if current therapy does not seem to work.

 Necessary to everyday function – to get out of bed, brushing your teeth, going to work, talking to friends – is how we process.
-Every social interaction, every bad fight, every pleasurable experience, they’re all a part of the tapestry of our personalities.
+Every social interaction, every bad fight, every pleasurable experience, they are all a part of the tapestry of our personalities.
 Athletes use habit to train themselves to push further and further, students are training in their chosen field, and you are training your brain.
 All these experiences can carry with them a lingering effect that we may be unable to understand on our own.
 A licensed therapist can help decipher our complex experiences and guide us in strategies to deepen self-awareness and personal acceptance.

 Frequently Asked Questions (F.A.Q.)

-Everyone needs therapy may not necessarily be true.
-But, about everybody can benefit from therapy.
+While the idea that everyone needs therapy may not necessarily be true, most people can benefit from therapy.
 Whether short-term counseling or longer-term therapy is right for you, you won’t know until you give therapy a chance.
-You don’t have to be suffering from mental illness or failing in life to benefit from the different types of therapy available.
-On the other hand, there are types of therapy such as the electric shock therapy which is only done with severe mental health conditions.
+You do not have to be suffering from mental illness or failing in life to benefit from the different types of therapy available.
 Find a therapist in your area and give it a try.

 Therapy work can be done with anyone.
-You don’t have to have a diagnosis to benefit from therapy.
-If you’re living with a great deal of stress or anxiety, or if you want to improve your perceptions about the world around you or work on interpersonal relationships, cognitive behavioral therapy, in particular, is a good choice to start with.
+You do not have to have a diagnosis to benefit from therapy.
+If you are living with a great deal of stress or anxiety, or if you want to improve your perceptions about the world around you or work on interpersonal relationships, cognitive behavioral therapy, in particular, is a good choice to start with.
 If you want to give therapy a try, there are many resources you can use online now to find a therapist in your area.

 Not all seek therapy, but all can benefit from it, either on a short-term or long-term basis.
-It may take a few tries to find a therapist that fits well with your personality or whom you feel comfortable with.
-Once you find a therapist who fits well, you’ll look forward to each session to put in the therapy work and reap the benefits both within yourself and in your relationship with others.
+It may take a few tries to find a therapist that fits well with your personality or with whom you feel comfortable.
+Once you find a therapist who fits well, you will look forward to each session to put in the therapy work and reap the benefits both within yourself and in your relationship with others.
 Therapy often fails when the fit between therapist and client is not a good one.
 Use the resources available to find a therapist who works best for you.

 Much therapy is covered by health insurance.
-If you don’t have insurance, you can still find resources to help you find a therapist at affordable rates.
+If you do not have insurance, you can still find resources to help you find a therapist at affordable rates.
 Some programs provide free therapy for specific issues such as substance use or family counseling.

 Absolutely not.
 Therapy is for everyone who needs someone to talk to without condition or judgement.
 You can use therapy to address specific issues in your life or relationships with others.
 Or you can use it to have a judgment-free sounding board.
 The key is to find a therapist who fits well with you and with whom you feel 100% comfortable.
 The easiest way to find a therapist is to check with your health insurance provider.
 Most have an online directory you can use to find a therapist in your area and set up a first-time consultation.

 The answer to this question depends on your specific needs.
-If you’re feeling that you’re trying to cope with a systemic issue in your life that affects your sense of self and others, you may want to speak to a psychologist.
+If you are feeling that you are trying to cope with a systemic issue in your life that affects your sense of self and others, you may want to speak to a psychologist.
 A psychologist can assess you and offer you a diagnosis or refer you to a psychiatrist for medical treatment.
-If you’re unsure where to start, beginning with a therapist is also a perfectly suitable choice.
+If you are unsure where to start, beginning with a therapist is also a perfectly suitable choice.
 The therapist can assess you and then refer you to a psychologist or psychiatrist if your needs are greater than what the therapist is qualified to treat.

 Therapy typically costs between $50 and $150 for the patient.
 However, some therapists may charge up to $250 per session.
-Before seeking therapy with a particular provider, make sure you’re aware of their rates and what your insurance is willing to cover.
+Before seeking therapy with a particular provider, make sure you are aware of their rates and what your insurance is willing to cover.

-The benefit of therapy can be endless if you’re willing to apply all the tools given to you from your sessions.
+The benefit of therapy can be endless if you are willing to apply all the tools given to you from your sessions.
 You can gain a better, healthier sense of self and others, improve your interpersonal relationships, and a keener, more positive view of the world.

 - Previous Article